 Data-based.
 Transparent.
 Fan-focused.
-With the beginning of season 2020/21 Handball-Bundesliga GmbH has introduced a new benchmark for evaluating the performance of all players of LIQUI MOLY HBL.
+For the 2020/21 season, Handball-Bundesliga GmbH is introducing a new benchmark for evaluating the performance of all LIQUI MOLY HBL players.
 The Handball Performance Index was designed in cooperation with Deutsche Kreditbank AG and selected experts from top-level sports and science.
 It uses selected statistics from all players to evaluate, analyze and compare their athletic performance at all positions.

 - Handball Performance Index

 - MVP Task Force

 "For decades, I've collected my own data and maintained my statistics to get a picture of my players' performance and effectiveness.
 The possibilities that exist today to access data, in some cases in real time, are of course a great advance and make the work easier," says Alfred Gislason, DHB-Coach.
 Gislason, who was a member of an eleven-man task force, played a key role in the creation of the Handball Performance Index during a workshop.